axseinga/trip-booking-app-api/README.md

-# Frontend Mentor - Tip calculator app solution

-devmentor.pl - Javascript: Fetch and API
+# devmentor.pl - Javascript: Fetch and API

 ## Table of contents